Earthquakes in slow motion

 While a regular earthquake is a quick slip, a slow earthquake occurs when faults grind incredibly slowly against each other.
 They can last for weeks, months or sometimes even years.
 Slow earthquakes frequently move through the Earth, and no one feels a thing.
 Because they occur deep in the earth and release energy so gradually, there is minimal impact at the surface, even when an area of thousands of square kilometres is affected.

-Dr Ake Fagereng from Cardiff University’s School of Earth and Ocean Sciences and his colleagues are especially interested in the relationship between the two types of tremors and the conditions that cause them, which they are investigating as part of a project called MICA.
+Dr Ake Fagereng from Cardiff University’s School of Earth and Environmental Sciences and his colleagues are especially interested in the relationship between the two types of tremors and the conditions that cause them, which they are investigating as part of a project called MICA.

 Dr Fagereng said, 'If we can figure that out, then we can hopefully understand whether those conditions can change so that an earthquake speeds up.'